 Beinolharamein project to stay in these interpretation.
-A comparison this of tendency to leave the neighborhoods with one of the main problems of the historical and cultural area of Shiraz (a lack of interest to stay in the historic fabric) further shows the failure of this project.
-A review of the megaprojects literature on the on spaces transformation of urban into neoliberal policies in cities, as well as gaining political credibility through urban marketing, has implications for interpreting the results of the analysis in this article.
-This project, with the investment of foreign private sector and with the support of public sector, has created neighborhoods also confirms this a wide change in a strategically valuable area while not only creating a in Shiraz, for sustainable opportunity local employment, but also a large part of the historical and cultural area of the city.
-Commercial units are booming or awaiting next buyer.
-However, transfer to the the services provided in this project are services beyond the capacity of the surrounding community, so similar to what Harris (2017) reports, not only physically, but disproportionate also socially and inconsistent with the context in which it is located.
+A comparison of this tendency to leave the neighborhoods with one of the main problems of the historical and cultural area of Shiraz (a lack of interest to stay in the historic fabric) further shows the failure of this project.
+A review of the literature megaprojects on on the transformation of urban spaces into neoliberal policies in cities, as well as gaining political credibility through urban marketing, has implications for interpreting the results of the analysis in this article.
+This project, with the investment of foreign private sector and with the support of public sector, has created confirms neighborhoods also this a wide change in a strategically valuable area in Shiraz, while not only creating a for opportunity sustainable local employment, but also a large part of the historical and cultural area of the city.
+Commercial units are booming or awaiting transfer to the next buyer.
+However, the services provided in this project are services beyond the capacity of the surrounding community, so similar to what Harris (2017) reports, not only physically, but disproportionate also socially and inconsistent with the context in which it is located.